JuliaPolyhedra/XPORTA.jl/README.md

 "[PORTA](http://porta.zib.de/) is a collection of [C] routines for analyzing polytopes and polyhedra.
 The polyhedra are either given as the convex hull of a set of points plus (possibly) the convex cone of a set of vectors, or as a system of linear equations and inequalities." -([porta.zib.de](http://porta.zib.de/)).

+## Acknowledgments

+This project is funded by grant : ...

+I would like to thank Dr. Eric Chitambar and the Physics Department at University of Illinois Urbana-Champaign

 ## Citing